Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 For more information about these resources, see [What is Azure Service Bus?][service_bus_overview].

+To interact with these resources, one should be familiar with the following SDK concepts:

+* [ServiceBusClient](./azure/servicebus/_servicebus_client.py): This is the object a user should first initialize to connect to a Service Bus Namespace.
+To interact with a queue topic or subscription, one would spawn a sender or receiver off of this client.

+* [Sender](./azure/servicebus/_servicebus_sender.py): To send messages to a Queue or Topic, one would use the corrosponding `get_queue_sender` or `get_topic_sender` method off of a `ServiceBusClient` instance as seen [here](./samples/sync_samples/send_queue.py)

+* [Receiver](./azure/servicebus/_servicebus_receiver.py): To receive messages from a Queue or Subscription, one would use the corrosponding `get_queue_receiver` or `get_subscription_receiver` method off of a `ServiceBusClient` instance as seen [here](./samples/sync_samples/receive_queue.py)

+* [Message](./azure/servicebus/_common/message.py): When sending, this is the type you will construct to contain your payload.
+When receiving, this is where you will access the payload and control how the message is "settled" (completed, dead-lettered, etc)

 ## Examples

 The following sections provide several code snippets covering some of the most common Service Bus tasks, including: